ESIPFed/data-help-desk/docs/for_volunteers/user_interaction/what_do_users_need.md

 ---
 layout: page
-title: What do users want?
+title: What do users need?
 parent: Interacting with users
-nav_order: 2
+nav_order: 1
 has_toc: false
 ---

-# What do Users Want From a Data Help Desk
+# What do Users Need From a Data Help Desk?

 Students, postdocs, early career researchers, and established scientists can all benefit from using the output of a data help desk to manage their research